John A. McCone: Director of Central Intelligence

 After the assassination of John F. Kennedy, McCone received a call from the President's brother, Attorney General Robert F. Kennedy, asking McCone to come and see him.
-When he arrived McCone was asked if the CIA had killed his brother, Kennedy would say that he asked the question "in a way that he couldn't lie to me, and they [the CIA] hadn't".
+When he arrived, McCone was asked if the CIA had killed his brother.
+Kennedy later stated he asked this question "in a way that McCone couldn't lie to me, and they [the CIA] hadn't".
 McCone kept information from the Warren Commission, which had been set up to investigate President Kennedy's assassination.
 He never informed the commission about CIA assassination plots against Castro or the mafia's participation in these plots.

 While McCone was DCI, the CIA was involved in many covert plots; according to Admiral Stansfield Turner (who himself later served as DCI from 1977 to 1981, under President Jimmy Carter), these included:

 In the Dominican Republic, the CIA had armed an assassination plot to take out President Rafael Leonidas Trujillo Molina.
 After the Bay of Pigs, Kennedy wanted the project stopped because it was too soon for another debacle.
 The problem is that once you encourage and arm a group of highly motivated locals, you can't just turn them off.
 Trujillo's enemies gunned him down dramatically, though technically speaking without U.S. help.

 In Laos, the CIA backed the Hmong (then known by the derogatory name Meo) people of the highlands to fight a counterinsurgency.
 This set off a complicated three-way civil war that hit the Hmong hard.

 In Ecuador, the CIA helped overthrow President José Velasco Ibarra.
 His replacement didn't last long before the CIA turned on him, looking for greater stability and allegiance.

 In British Guiana, the CIA stirred up trouble through the labor unions to take down the democratically elected Cheddi Jagan.

 In Cuba, there was Mongoose, a secret campaign against Fidel Castro.

 McCone was also involved in the 1964 Brazilian coup d'état; he was friends with ITT president Harold Geneen whose company stood to lose its Brazilian subsidiary if president João Goulart nationalized it.
 McCone would later work for ITT.

 McCone represented the CIA's opposition to U.S. support of a coup in South Vietnam against President Ngo Dinh Diem, but such objections were overruled by November 1963, when the State Department managed to convince Kennedy to allow the coup to proceed.

 In 1964, he was awarded the Hoover Medal.

 McCone resigned from his position of DCI in April 1965, believing himself to be unappreciated by President Lyndon B. Johnson, who, he complained, would not read his reports, including on the need for full-fledged inspections of Israeli nuclear facilities.
 Before his resignation, McCone submitted a final memorandum regarding the war in Vietnam to President Johnson, arguing that Johnson's plan of attack was too limited in scope to successfully defeat the Hanoi regime; he further asserted that public support (in the United States and abroad) for any effort in North Vietnam would erode if the plan went unchanged: